doublesymmetry/react-native-track-player/docs/Documentation.md

 Fired when the user presses the dislike button in the now playing center.
 Only fired if the `dislikeOptions` is set in `updateOptions`.

 #### `Event.RemoteBookmark` (iOS only)
-Fired when the user presses the dislike button in the now playing center.
+Fired when the user presses the bookmark button in the now playing center.
 Only fired if the `bookmarkOptions` is set in `updateOptions`.

 #### `Event.RemoteDuck`
 Subscribing to this event to handle interruptions ensures that your app’s audio continues behaving gracefully when a phone call arrives, a clock or calendar alarm sounds, or another app plays audio.